If you are thinking of switching from potted to trellis plants, choosing the ideal trellis climbing plants that flower

 Tips And (Abuses) – Using Climbing Trellis Plants

 Sometimes trellis vines are used improperly.
-The climbing plants with flowers alone is beautiful, but the vine on the trellis becomes a weed.
+The climbing plants with flowers alone are beautiful, but the vine on the trellis becomes a weed.

 According to Dr. L. H. Bailey, “A weed is a plant out of place.”